-The player with the highest cash score is the winner and receives the money he has accumulated.
+The player with the highest cash score is the winner and receives the money they have accumulated.

 Originally this money was used by the player to purchase merchandise gifts from a series of showcases that were displayed on stage.

-This was later changed to the player keeping his winning and competing in a bonus round where he had to guess a mystery phrase within 10 seconds for additional cash or a car.
+This was later changed to the player keeping the winnings and competing in a bonus round to guess a mystery phrase within 10 seconds for additional cash or a car.